gderoo/self_driving_car/Project 3 - Behavioral Cloning/README.md

 <img src="./images/histo_after.png">

-The ideal number of epochs was Z as evidenced by the fact that the training error was going below the validation error, while the latter was not decreasing as quickly.
+The ideal number of epochs was 7 as evidenced by the fact that the training error was going below the validation error, while the latter was not decreasing as quickly.

 #### 4. Next steps